roman-milk/roman-milk.github.io/mikes-first-time.md

  He had met with Nicky three times since then, repeating his exploits with Rachel the following day.
 He was pleased with events so far, except Nicky would not let him fuck her ass.
 Therefore he had not been able to fuck Rachel's ass either under the current rules of engagement.

  During the past week, Mike had come to realize that Rachel was right.
 Fucking the two sisters was damn good fun, but there were other women he wanted to plunge his cock into, so he had decide it was time to find other young ladies to satisfy his ever growing lust.
 Alexis Morrison, who had frustrated his carnal desires for so long was to be his first target.
 Mike's cock would be the first to invade her virgin cunt.
-Report_Story #1